miscdevstuff/Acode-Plugin-AI-cli/readme.md

 ## 🎯 Usage Guide

 ### 💬 **Basic Chat**
-1. Open the Renz Ai using Ctrl/Cmd + Shift + A
+1. Open the Renz Ai using Ctrl/Cmd + Shift + P
 2. Type your coding question or request
 3. Get instant AI-powered responses
 4. Copy code snippets with one tap